tinyogre/ember/README.md

 time.
 It IS safe to use multiple contexts from multiple threads.
 Each context is entirely independent, Ember keeps no global state.

+Currently, Ember opens a TCP listen port and manages connections itself.
+I plan to add more communication methods, as well as allowing the program to provide alternate communication channels itself.

 Known Bugs
 ----------